minad/org-modern/README.md

 ## Notes

-This package is only for users of `org-indent-mode`, and will enable indent if not set.
-Non-zero `line-spacing` will introduce gaps between the block bracket characters.
-Can be used _with or without_ `org-modern`.
+- This package is only for users of `org-indent-mode`, and will _enable_ org-indent if it is not already.
+- Can be used _with or without_ `org-modern`.
+- Non-zero `line-spacing` will introduce gaps between the block bracket characters.

 ## Configure